 - signal-to-noise ratio (SNR) comparing the strength of desired sound against the background nose,

 - band energy ratio (BER) depicting relations between higher and lower frequency bands.
 In other words. it measures how low frequencies are dominant over high ones.

-One of the most popular group of time frequency domain features are mel-frequency cepstral coefficients (MFCCs).
-They work within human hearing range and as such are based mel scale and mel spectrograms we discussed earlier.
+One of the most popular groups of time-frequency domain features is mel-frequency cepstral coefficients (MFCCs).
+They work within the human hearing range and as such are based on the mel scale and mel spectrograms we discussed earlier.

 Another study shows even better results: the LSTM classified normal and abnormal snoring events with an accuracy of 95.3 percent.
 The neural network was trained using five types of features including MFCCs and short-time energy from the time domain.
 Together, they represent different characteristics of snoring.

-In the above-mentioned project by School of Engineering (Eastern Michigan University) a CNN-based deep learning model hit an accuracy of 96 percent in classification of snoring vs non-snoring sounds.
+In the above-mentioned project by the School of Engineering (Eastern Michigan University) a CNN-based deep learning model hit an accuracy of 96 percent in the classification of snoring vs non-snoring sounds.

 For Sleep.io project, the AltexSoft data science team used two CNNs (for snoring and grinding detection) and trained it on the TensorFlow platform.
 After models achieved an accuracy of over 80 percent, they were launched to production.
 Their results have been constantly getting better with the growing number of inputs collected from real users.